 Social change is best analyzed through the lens of history.
 If you look at your own lifetime, you can probably recognize prominent moments of social change just by thinking about how different the world is today from 10, 20, or even 50 years ago.

 It could be caused by scientists gaining a deeper understanding of the environment and our effect on it.
 It could be caused by judicial transformations within the government.
 Or they could be caused by the people themselves—people who want to see ways of life change for the better.

-Our perspectives and worldviews expand with time, and even if laws don’t reflect certain shifts of mindsets immediately, the world around us changes, offering a new lens to view established social and cultural norms.
-When we challenge preconceived notions we reshape our interpersonal relationships and interactions—and that’s what defines social change.
+Our perspectives and worldviews expand with time, and even if laws don't reflect certain shifts of mindsets immediately, the world around us changes, offering a new lens to view established social patterns and cultural norms.
+When we challenge preconceived notions we reshape our interpersonal relationships and interactions-and that's what defines social change.